Siddesh7/raise-ez/README.md

-Raise EZ is a gasless crowdfunding platform built to showcase one-click donationk from farcaster.
+Raise EZ is a gasless crowdfunding platform built to showcase one-click donation from farcaster.
 Completely Gasless.

 ### User Journey
 1. User can create a campaign, we use Gelato and Safe to gaslessly deploy a Safe Wallet for the user first time.